 We support your career and help you make the most of all opportunities.
 Your progress can take you further into leadership and management roles too.

 You need a C Class unrestricted driver’s licence to apply.
-Applicants must also be able to obtain a Heavy Rigid B Class (HR-B) driver’s licence prior to Stage 5 of the recruitment process.
+Applicants must also be able to obtain a Heavy Rigid B Class (HR-B) driver’s licence prior to Stage 5 (Final Validations) of the recruitment process.

 When requested during the selection process, you must also provide evidence of the following: